Hello! I'm Debbie. Here are some facts about me, and then some thoughts on what those facts might mean about me as an employee.

-Debbie Fry was born in the U.S. but spent her formative years in a tiny village surrounded by fields of sheep in England.
-This comes out most prominently in her rather constant craving for a lovely cup of PG Tips tea with milk and sugar, and maybe a nice biscuit.
-She moved to Virginia at the age of 12 and dropped the British accent in an attempt to fit in a bit better with her new classmates.
-In hindsight, the bigger issue was probably the braces/giant glasses/cargo pants/puffy jacket/greasy hair combo she was rocking, but that’s hindsight for you.
+I was born in the U.S. and am a U.S. citizen, but I spent my formative years in a tiny village surrounded by fields of sheep in England.
+This comes out most prominently in my fondness for a lovely cup of tea with milk and sugar, and maybe a nice biscuit.

 All of the benefits of hiring someone with a highly sought-after villager's perspective without the hassle of pesky visa paperwork!

 I have a B.A. in English with minors in French and theater from UCLA.

 UCLA has one of the best English departments in the country (or so I was told by some very proud faculty at graduation).
 Along with the obvious reading and writing skills involved, this degree also enhanced my critical thinking and research skills as well.
 Being comfortable with conducting in-depth research, organizing it, thinking about it critically and then effectively communicating the results has proved invaluable across many areas of my life, and both clients and coworkers seem to respond well to well-written email communication.

 I have an A.A. in acting from the American Academy of Dramatic Arts, was a part of their acting company for the 2010-2011 season, and have almost a decade's experience in improvisational comedy.